By Cassandra Fairbanks

 Republican Representative Marjorie Taylor Greene has slammed Democrat Congresswoman Cori Bush as “racist” over a divisive Fourth of July tweet that went viral on Sunday.

-Bush claimed that Independence Day was only about freedom for “white people” in the highly controversial social media post.
+Bush claimed Independence Day was only about freedom for “white people” in a highly controversial social media post.

 “When they say that the 4th of July is about American freedom, remember this: the freedom they’re referring to is for white people.
 This land is stolen land and Black people still aren’t free,” Bush tweeted.